 Visually Check Brake Pads

-Checking The Brake Pads Without Removing The Wheel
+Checking The Rotors and Brake Pads Without Removing Wheels

-Some vehicle has a warning indicator light on their dashboard.
-Light is blinking when the brake pad is damaged to a minimum level.
+Some vehicles have a warning indicator light on their dashboard.
+This makes monitoring your brake wear super easy. if a light on your dash is illuminated, or blinking, then the brake pad is worn to a maximum level.

-Removing The Wheel To Check The Brake Pad
+Removing The Wheels To Check The Brake Pads

-It is a better option to inspect the brake pad because once the wheel is removed, you will have a better look of not only the brake pad but also of the caliper, rotor and brake lines.
-You can examine the entire braking system in this way.
+It is usually a better option to inspect the brake pad thickness with the wheel removed.
+You will have a better view of not only the brake pad but also of the caliper, rotor and brake lines.
+You will also be able to examine an entire section of the braking system in this way.

 How To Check Brake Pads While Driving

-We Mention some ways to check brake pads while driving.
-For these ways, we talked with some experienced drivers on this.
+Here we’ll mention some ways to check brake pads while driving.

 Listening To The Noise